 In addition, in case you lost your Suzuki ignition key, please remember that in most cases, there is no need to change the ignition.

-Q: Can you explain why there is a difference in cost of replacement keys between Suzuki models?
+Q: Can you explain why there is a difference in the cost of replacement keys between Suzuki models?
 What would be the price for a newer model at the dealer VS an automotive locksmith?

 Non-transponder replacement key cost –

-Estimated cost: Usually around $75 for a new key.
+Estimated cost: Usually around $60 for a new key.

 You can therefore expect to pay more than the dealer would charge.
-However, since the cost of a non-transponder chip key is minor you shouldn’t pay much more than the dealer charge and you have the convenience of a solution at your location as many locksmiths offer mobile service.
+However, since the cost of a non-transponder chip key is minor, you shouldn’t pay much more than the dealer charge and you have the convenience of a solution at your location as many locksmiths offer a mobile service.

-Estimated cost: Usually around $135.
+Estimated cost: Usually around $130.